27 Jan 2023

 While equally as demanding as a permanent position, the pressure for interim executives stems from the need to deliver positive results within a reduced timeframe as well as preparing the organisation for its longer-term phase.

 Driven by a real business need that requires immediate leadership, interim executives are hired to turn around failing functions, fill critical leadership gaps, or conduct M&A activity.
 Interims can also be hired to scope out a new role before helping to hire the permanent replacement.

 An interim career is highly varied.
-It offers the opportunity to work across the public and private sectors, exposure to different sizes and structures of organization, and cross-over with different functions.
+It offers the opportunity to work across the public and private sectors, exposure to different sizes and structures of organisation, and cross-over with different functions.

-Usually across a six to twelve-month cycle, an interim will lead or guide a new team in a new organization, delivering on a new objective.
+Usually across a six to twelve-month cycle, an interim will lead or guide a new team in a new organisation, delivering on a new objective.

 What’s more, a highly diverse career comes with trade-offs.
-Organizations don’t invest in the training and development of their non-permanent workforce and as an interim, there’s no clear career progression.
+Organisations don’t invest in the training and development of their non-permanent workforce and as an interim, there’s no clear career progression.
 There is also little room for error.
-Organizations hire interims to achieve a specific goal and expect that goal to be achieved within the contracted period.
+Organisations hire interims to achieve a specific goal and expect that goal to be achieved within the contracted period.

 To find out more about interim roles please contact the team for a discussion.